farhadnawaz/RTL-planning/README.md

 ## Dataset

 The **Data Demos** folder contains the trajectory data for all the experiments.
+We train on this data to learn the Neural ODE models.

 ## Automaton graph and python simulation